Pancho/unu/README.md

 * need to restructure the imports as there are problems with usage

+* add skeleton.html if none is present yet
+* fix views imports after adding new view
+* make an option for which apps we want to fix JS namespaces (not all need one)

 * need the common management commands

 * FIU